 Teh internets know me as @owocki, but my real name is Kevin Owocki.
 I am a software engineer by profession.
 I’ve been experimenting with web entrepreneurship since 1999, when I ran a web company out of my parents house in Pennsylvania, USA.

 Once upon a time, I worked for StepOut in NYC and moved to Colorado for Simple Energy, but am now working both on AR/VR with Occipital and slinging Ethereum/Solidity code as a Blockchain Engineer in Boulder CO.
 I spend gratuitous amounts of time in the local community & hacking on side projects.
-My work has been featured in TechCrunch, CNN, Inc Magazine, The New York Times, BoingBoing, WIRED, and TechDigest.
+My work has been featured in TechCrunch, CNN, Inc Magazine, The New York Times, BoingBoing, WIRED, Forbes, and TechDigest.

 I’m primarily in Boulder, CO but you may find me in NYC or California here & there.
 When I’m not building things, I am a runner, skier, cyclist, photographer, podcaster, science fiction fan, and live music fan.

 - 5th grade chess champion

 - Started my first web-business in 1999